izillio/XGBNameParser/README.md

 # Things TODO:
 * Accuracy improving

-So far the accuracy is not perfect 0.91 Most common mistake is Surname/GivenName.
+So far the accuracy is not perfect 0.934 Most common mistake is Surname/GivenName.
-This is possibly caused by class disbalance and lack of valuable features for robust segregation of those two classes.
+This is possibly caused by:
+ - Small dataset in which pattern GivenName/Surname is more frequent than other combinations
+ - Class disbalance with higher number of GivenName examples

 * Optimization

-A feature vector for the input contains 639 features, but ~60% of these are not using for prediction.
+A feature vector for the input contains 804 features, but ~50% of these are not used for prediction.
 This issue could be resolved with a feature selection algorithm.

 * Hyperparameter tuning